PerfectlySoft/Perfect-Hadoop/Doc/MapReduceMaster.md

 ## Get General Information
-Call `checkInfo()` to get the general information of a Hadoop MapReduce History Server in form of a `MapReduceHistory.Info` structure:
+Call `checkInfo()` to get the general information of a Hadoop MapReduce Application Master in form of a `MapReduceApplication.Info` structure:

 ``` swift
 guard let inf = try app.checkInfo() else {